List of Regular Show characters: Broseph Chillaxton

 Broseph Chillaxton (voiced by Robin Atkin Downes) is an invisible man who is the judge of a galactic court and appears in "Cool Bikes", in which Mordecai and Rigby are arrested for being "too cool" and taken to "Intergalactic Cool Court".
 Benson, who kept denying that they were cool, finally admits that they are when he is brought as a witness, but helps them escape after the judge sentences them to death.
 As the three exit the court's ship, Mordecai and Rigby throw their bicycles into a satellite dish, which explodes and destroys the whole court.
-Broseph Chillaxton later makes a cameo in "Exit 9B" as among the revived villains.
+Broseph Chillaxton later makes a cameo in "Exit 9B" as one of the revived villains.

+President of Tants Co.

+The President of Tants Co.(voiced by Roger Craig Smith) is a president and villain of the Tants Co.
+Company who appeared in "Tants".

+Renaissance Dragon

+The Renaissance Dragon is the villain appeared in "Marvelo the Wizard".

 Hector

 Hector (voiced by Andres Salaff) is a fireworks dealer and the main villain in "Firework Run".
 He runs a secret firework and chile relleno-selling business called "South of the Line" and is an old friend of Muscle Man, who visits his warehouse to buy fireworks for the Park's Fourth of July event, accompanied by Mordecai, Rigby and Hi Five Ghost.
 Rigby spies on a jumbo-sized firework called "El Diablo", which Hector reveals a prophecy that if it is lit, it would kill him.
 When Mordecai, Rigby, Muscle Man and Hi Five Ghost stumble upon his secret for chile rellenos (gunpowder stuffed in jalapeños), Hector tries to kill them so his secret would not be shared.
 The four are captured and chained to a bench in his warehouse, and Hector lights an explosive made from his chili rellenos.
 However, the park workers walk up and as the bench is destroyed in the explosion.
 Rigby steals the El Diablo firework, and Muscle Man traps Hector and his henchmen inside the warehouse, which he then blows up using one of Hector's chili rellenos.
 After the groundskeepers return to the Park with the El Diablo, Hector suddenly appears, having survived the explosion and revealing himself as a cyborg.
 He shoots a firework at the park gang, but hits El Diablo instead, setting it off.
 A firework version of the "South of the Line" mascot appears and shoots him with fireworks, catapulting Hector into the billboard of his business, where he explodes, setting off the other fireworks in his nearby warehouse.